cambridge-ceu/csd3/systems/web.md

 python -m http.server 8080 &
 ```

-assuming port number 8080 is avaiable.
-An attempt can be made with `Cytoscape`
+assuming port number 8080 is avaiable, e.g. `lsof -i :8080` gives no output.

+With a dysfunctional `firefox`, an attempt can be made with `Cytoscape`

 ```bash
 cd srcf